 By Public Transportation only: for the staunch traveler

-- From SeaTac Airport, take the Sound Transit light rail train to Pioneer Place in downtown Seattle.
-The ride is about 45 minutes.
+From SeaTac Airport, take the Sound Transit light rail train to Pioneer Square Station at 3rd Ave. and James St. in downtown Seattle.
+The trip will take about 45 minutes.

-- Walk from Pioneer Place to the Washington State Ferry Terminal (about 1/4 mile).
+Walk from Pioneer Square to the Washington State Ferry Terminal (about 1/4 mile).